gfe--gluten free easily

 So when Linda issued her Create a Salad challenge, which also included dressings, making poppy seed dressing was once again on my mind.
 There are many recipes online for poppy seed dressing, but most are super vinegary with lots of oil.
 Those don’t come close to Briannas Poppy Seed Dressing and really are not what I’m after.
 Last night at our support group meeting, with the help of member friends, we made a terrific green salad.
 I hadn’t had time to stop by the grocery store and pick up Brianna’s dressing.
 One can only stock up so much as my grocery store rarely puts out more than four bottles at a time.
 (They should have it occupying the space of several dressings as it sells like proverbial hot cakes.
 This kind of stupidity is the reason that businesses suffer financially, but I digress.)

 I looked to the ingredients I had on hand: unsweetened almond milk, mayonnaise, vinegar, coconut sugar, and of course, poppy seeds.
 I’d add a little, blend a little, and then taste.
 Then I repeated until I was pleased that the results weren’t too sweet or too sour.
 The results were very good.
 This Homemade Briannas Poppy Seed Salad Dressing is slightly different in taste and texture from Brianna’s Poppy Seed dressing but, again, it’s very good.
-The dressing and the salad (a variation of the Great Salad) got raves from the group.
-We had a hungry crowd to feed so I was only able to grab a photo of this Homemade Briannas Poppy Seed Salad Dressing on the salad once it was on the table (from a distance) and a close-up when it was almost gone.
-Clearly, my members liked it!

 Here’s your recipe (below this photo of my plate of goodness).
 Be sure to check out all the other recipes over at Linda’s (Gluten-Free Homemaker) Gluten-Free Wednesday event.
 You’ll find some entries for her Create a Salad event for sure, but many more delicious entries, too … like grain-free chunky monkey muffins, a review of ice pop molds (what says summer more than popsicles?), and strawberry limeade.

-Homemade Briannas Creamy Poppy Seed Salad Dressing
+Homemade Briannas Poppy Seed Dressing Recipe

 Ingredients